oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 - `workflows/ocean_ugc_multishot.json` — renders one shot per Run.
 - `workflows/ocean_ugc_assemble.json` — concatenates rendered shots into one reel.

-Upload a character reference sheet, type one prompt per line into the shot-list box, then click **Run**.
+Upload a person photo and/or a product photo — both optional, prompt-only also works — type one prompt per line into the shot-list box, then click **Run**.
 Each Run renders the shot at the current shot index and the index advances automatically, so review the clip before running the next.
 Don't like a take?
 Set the index back to that shot's number and Run again — SaveVideo appends a counter rather than overwriting, so both takes land in the bucket and you choose which to use at assembly time.